benmarwick/JSTORr/README.md

 Acknowledgements
 ----
 Many of the best ideas for these functions have come directly from the prolific and creative research and coding of Andrew Goldstone, Jonathan Goodwin, Shawn Graham, Matt Jockers, David Mimno, Ben Schmidt and Ted Underwood.
 None of them are responsible for the consequences of use of this package, no matter how awful, even if they arise from flaws in it (of course I take full responsibility for the flaws).
+Thanks to Ian Kretzler and Jiun-Yu Liu and Joss Whittaker for intensive testing and many useful suggestions.

   [dfr]:http://dfr.jstor.org/
   [SOrJava]:http://stackoverflow.com/a/7604469/1036500